PranithJain98/log-pipeline/README.md

 (venv) python generate_logs.py
 This script:

-Creates the logs/ folder (if it doesn’t exist).
+Creates the logs/ folder if it doesn’t exist.
 Appends 10 random log lines every 5 seconds to logs/access.log.
 Continues indefinitely until you press Ctrl + C to stop.
-If you already have real application logs, feel free to skip generating logs and place your own logs in the logs/access.log path (adjust as needed).
+If you have real application logs, feel free to skip generating logs and place your own logs in the logs/access.log path (adjust as needed).

-2. Parsing Logs (CSV or SQLite)
+2. One-Time Parsing (CSV or SQLite)
-You have two main approaches for parsing:
+If you prefer a one-time parse of the entire access.log file—e.g., after logs are fully generated—use one of these scripts:

 2.1 Parsing into CSV
 bash
 Copy code
 (venv) python parse_logs.py
-This script:

 Reads each line in logs/access.log.
-Applies a regex to extract IP, timestamp, URL, status, user_agent.
+Applies a regex to extract IP, timestamp, URL, status, and user_agent.
 Appends them to parsed_logs.csv.
+Stops after it finishes parsing the file.
-2.2 Parsing into SQLite Database bash
+2.2 Parsing into SQLite
+bash
 Copy code
 (venv) python parse_to_db.py
-This script:

 Reads logs/access.log.
 Creates (or connects to) a local SQLite database named logs.db.
 Inserts log entries into a logs table.
-3. Aggregating Logs
-Once the logs are parsed, you can aggregate them in CSV or SQLite.

-3.1 Aggregating CSV
+Stops after it finishes parsing the file.
+3. Real-Time Continuous Parsing (SQLite)
+For a live ingestion approach—parsing new lines in real-time—use:

 bash
 Copy code
+(venv) python continuous_parse_logs.py
+Continuously tails the logs/access.log file (similar to tail -f).
+Maintains a file offset (in logs/.offset) so it doesn’t re-parse old lines.
+Inserts parsed data into logs.db as soon as new lines appear.
+Keeps running until you press Ctrl + C to stop.
+Example Workflow for real-time parsing:

+Terminal A:

+bash
+Copy code
+(venv) python generate_logs.py
+This keeps writing new lines to logs/access.log.

+Terminal B:

+bash
+Copy code
+(venv) python continuous_parse_logs.py
+This will read any new lines from logs/access.log every few seconds and insert them into logs.db.

+Check or Aggregate (in a third terminal, or whenever you like):

+bash
+Copy code
+(venv) python aggregate_db.py
+to see updated counts of status codes, top URLs, etc.

+4. Aggregating Logs
+Once the logs are parsed, you can aggregate them using these scripts:

+4.1 Aggregating CSV
+bash
+Copy code
 (venv) python aggregate_csv.py
 Reads parsed_logs.csv.
 Counts how many times each status code appears.
 Lists the most visited URLs.
-Prints results to the terminal.
+Prints results in the terminal.
-3.2 Aggregating SQLite
+4.2 Aggregating SQLite
 bash
 Copy code
 (venv) python aggregate_db.py